Anterior cruciate ligament reconstruction: Phase 5

 This is the last phase of the recovery rehabilitation.
 Phase V includes returning to sports after being cleared by therapist or surgeon.
 In order for this to happen the patient must have full range of motion, continue maintaining strength and endurance, and be able to increase proprioception with agility drills.
-Patient is still to be aware that going down hill or down stairs while the knee is aggravated may cause further injury like a meniscus tear.
+The patient is still to be aware that going down hill or down stairs while the knee is aggravated may cause further injury like a meniscus tear.

+The patient can be cleared for return to sport when they meet the following criteria: